Curriculum

 This course surveys the logic and methods of scientific practice from historical, practical, and sociological points of view.
 Topics covered include how the philosophy of science influences experimental approaches, how the demarcation between science and pseudoscience has evolved, how common cognitive biases lead to errors in judgement and interpretation, and how sociological factors impact scientific progress.
 After completing the course, students should understand and interface differently with science they encounter, papers they read, and their own projects.

-Offered SPR, 3.0 credits, Weeks 1-10, Will be offered in 2023
+Offered SPR, 3.0 credits, Weeks 1-10, Will be offered in SPR 2024

 MCB 560 – MCB Biotechnology Externship

 This externship program provides MCB students with the opportunity to gain firsthand research experience in biotechnology companies in the Puget Sound area.
 Applications are available in the early spring and reviewed by the Externship Program Director.
 Applications are submitted to participating companies to find a suitable match.
 This externship is only available during the summer between Year 1 and Year 2 to students who have completed 3 rotations and identified a dissertation laboratory.
 Students are supported by MCB for the summer quarter.
-Only one MCB student will be granted an externship per year.

-Offered SUM, 2.0 credits, weeks 1-10
+Offered SUM, 2.0 credits, Weeks 1-10

 UCONJ 510 – Introductory Laboratory Based Biostatistics